 Life insurance protects or favors one or more people in the event of death.
 The tax treatment for paid-in capital varies depending on the contract and at times waivers inheritance tax

 What is life insurance?

-Life insurance is a contract by which the insurer undertakes to pay a capital sum to a named person in the event of the policyholder's death, in exchange for the payment of one or more premiums.
+Life insurance is a contract by which the insurer or the bank undertakes to pay a capital sum to a named person in the event of the policyholder's death, or improve their quality of life during retirement.